evanggnotevegetable/Hacktoberfest/README.md

 # Hacktoberfest
-Helooooooooooooooo everyone this is jz copied so can ppl help modify it tqtq
+Helooooooooooooooo everyone this is jz copied so can ppl help modify it tqtqth ok